|Site Map | Bulletin Home | Temple University|

 |Overview | Enrolling | Responsibilities & Rights | Academic Policies | Academic Programs | Opportunities | Support & Services|

-The University recognizes social fraternities and sororities from three national governing bodies: the National Interfraternity Council (NIC), the National Pan Hellenic Council (NPHC), and the National Panhellenic Conference (NPC), and the Multicultural Greek Council (MGC).
-As members of the Temple University Greek Association (TUGA), recognized chapters and colonies participate actively in Greek governance, community service, philanthropy, and social activities throughout the academic year.
+The University recognizes social fraternities and sororities from four governing bodies: the National Interfraternity Council (NIC), the National Pan Hellenic Council (NPHC), the National Panhellenic Conference (NPC), and the Multicultural Greek Council (MGC).
+As members of the Temple University Greek Association (TUGA), recognized chapters participate actively in Greek governance, community service, philanthropy, and social activities throughout the academic year.
 New members are recruited during the fall and spring semesters.
 More information on recruitment and a complete list of registered Greek organizations can be found at www.temple.edu/greek.

 Health Sciences Center

 The Office of Student Activities develops and implements diverse University-wide programs.
-These programs are designed to challenge, educate, entertain, and provide social and recreational avenues for commuter and residential students alike.
+These programs are designed to challenge, educate, and entertain students; the programs provide social and recreational avenues for commuter and residential students alike.
 The staff offers guidance and advisement to over 180 campus student organizations.
 Involvement in these organizations can provide opportunities for students to develop leadership and management skills, promote interpersonal and social responsibility, and enhance intellectual growth and self-esteem.

-The Office is also responsible for the overall operation of the Main Campus Student Center, the Gameroom, the Cinema, the Owl Cove, the Great Court in Mitten Hall, the movie theater, and the Health Sciences Campus Student Faculty Conference Center.
+The Office of Student Center Operations is also responsible for the overall operation of the Main Campus Student Center, the Gameroom, the Cinema, the Owl Cove, the Great Court in Mitten Hall, the movie theater, and the Health Sciences Campus Student Faculty Conference Center.
 These facilities foster increased social interaction and a sense of community among individuals.

 The Main Campus Student Center offers a three-story atrium that leads patrons to the following: Dean of Students Office; Student Activities; Office of Orientation; Office of Judicial Affairs; Temple Student Government; the Village (clubs and organizations area); Temple News (student newspaper); Graphics Media Center, which assists student clubs and organizations in printing, duplication and marketing of their events and activities; the Templar (student yearbook); Food Court, with a 700-seat dining area; a television lounge; study lounge; bookstore; information center; parking services; credit union; travel agency; and post office.